D4wnstar/aetherwisp/Electromagnetism/Electrostatics/Electric field.md

 $$\mathbf{E}(\mathbf{r})=\frac{1}{4\pi\varepsilon_{0}}\int_{V}\frac{\rho(\mathbf{r}')}{\mathfrak{r}^{2}}\hat{\mathfrak{r}}\ d\tau'$$
 In all of the above, $\mathfrak{r}$ is the distance between the test charge and the charge object element.
 ### Divergence
-We can calculate the [[divergence]] of the electric field starting from the volume charge.
+We can calculate the [[Divergence]] of the electric field starting from the volume charge.
 The volume $V$ may be extended to cover all space as $\rho$ is zero outside the charged object anyway, so it makes no difference.
 The divergence then is
 $$\nabla\cdot\mathbf{E}=\frac{1}{4\pi\varepsilon_{0}}\int\nabla\cdot\left(\frac{\hat{\mathfrak{r}}}{\mathfrak{r}^{2}}\right)\rho(\mathbf{r}')\ d\tau'$$
 (the divergence "targets" $\mathbf{r}$, so $\mathfrak{r}$ is part of the calculation, but $\rho$ is not).
 We therefore need to find the divergence of $\hat{r}/r^{2}$.
 #### Divergence of $\hat{r}/r^{2}$